tylercamp/palcalc/PalCalc.Solver/README-PALWORLD-MECHANICS.md

 Therefore, since `Combi_TalentInheritNum` covers 3 outcomes, it must be a set of weights for inheriting 1-3 IVs.

-Pal Calc interprets these via sum-and-divide like the other `Combi_*` data mentioned in the Passive Skills section:
+PalCalc interprets these via sum-and-divide like the other `Combi_*` data mentioned in the Passive Skills section:

 | Inherited IVs | Chance |